-Let’s be real.
-When you’re wading through Pinterest ideas in search of your next big project, you come across a lot of crap.
+When you’re wading through Pinterest ideas in search of your next big project, you come across a lot of junky knick knacks.
 This unfortunate situation sometimes makes it hard to decipher which DIYs are a waste of time and which ones are legit — and leads you to skip over some pins that might be cool.
-For instance, how many times have you glossed over washi tape crafts simply because you weren’t really sure what washi tape even is?
+In particular, how many times have you glossed over washi tape crafts simply because you weren’t really sure what washi tape is?
+Do yourself a favor and keep reading for some seriously game-changing crafts that will make you wonder why you never gave it a chance sooner.

-But we’re here to tell you that washi tape is super-fun and not to be missed.
-Please don’t confuse it with masking tape — believe us when we say it is infinitely superior.
+Rule number one is don’t confuse it with masking tape — believe us when we say it is infinitely superior.
+So what even is it?
 Washi tape is actually usually made from natural fibers (like bamboo or hemp) or the bark of trees native to Japan such as mulberry, mitsumata shrub or the gampi tree.
-Though the texture may somewhat mimic masking tape, washi tape is way better because of its pretty designs and strong, durable versatility.
+Though the texture may somewhat mimic masking tape, washi tape is wayyy better because of its gorgeous designs and strong, durable versatility.
+So, we bet you want to dive right into some crafts, so keep reading to see where to get the cutest ones, along with some serious crafting inspo.

 Since washi tape has blown up in the past couple of years, it seems like every craft manufacturer and Etsy store is incorporating their designs into a washi tape line.
-You can even get great deals on washi tape on Amazon.
+Rifle Paper Co. is one of the largest lifestyle brands getting in on the washi tape action, and the designs do not disappoint, so you’ll want to grab their gorgeous, flowery designs.
+And no shocker here: you can even get great deals on washi tape on Amazon.
 The cost of a roll of washi will vary depending on its quality and design, but in general, a roll of washi will run you around $5.
-Wishy Washi Tape carries dozens of varieties of washi tape, including packs of solid colors ($35), which are a good way to get your washi collection started.
+If you don’t know where to start, here are some of our faves.

-Naturally, washi tape has hit Etsy as well, and as you can imagine, some Etsy sellers are taking washi tape pretty seriously.
-Etsy shop MechaKucha808 is another fun way to add to your arsenal.
+Naturally, washi tape is plentiful on Etsy, and as you can imagine, some Etsy sellers are taking washi tape pretty seriously.
+This darling floral set is just waiting to wrap up a baby shower present.

 To get you started, here are some of our favorite ideas:

 Wrap a gift in simple wrapping paper — white or brown kraft paper works great — then go to town using washi tape in the same way you would use ribbon.
-Don’t be afraid to mix and match different tapes, widths and designs!
+Don’t be afraid to mix and match different tapes, widths and designs for a custom look that’ll make your favorite DIYer jealous.

-Let washi tape help keep you organized — put it to work in on your calendar or day planner in the same way you’d use a highlighter!
+Let washi tape help keep you organized — put it to work in on your calendar or day planner in the same way you’d use a highlighter.
 Many washi tapes are quite transparent, so you can use a little tag of tape to draw attention to important dates.
-Try putting down a piece of washi, then using a permanent pen to write on top of it.
-Your calendar is going to look gorgeous!
+Try putting down a piece of the tape, then use a permanent pen to write on top of it.
+Your calendar is about to get a serious upgrade.

-If you’re a scrapbooker, washi tape is going to be your new obsession, and we hardly have to tell you how you can put it to work when making books to hold memories.
-Most washi tapes are acid-free, making them scrapbook safe!
+If you’re a scrapbooker, washi tape is going to be your new obsession.
+Most washi tapes are acid-free, so they work well for this particular craft.
+We know we hardly have to tell you how you can put it to work when making books to hold memories, so get to it!